-All we want for Christmas is a new pair of oars
+All we need to row the Atlantic is a new pair of oars

 Rowing the Atlantic in 2018

 - 18.33% funded

 In December 2018, one ordinary woman and three ordinary men will attempt to do something extraordinary – row across the Atlantic in a 26′ x 7′ boat.

 Calling themselves Heads Together and Row, this is one of the last great adventures left to humankind, and the mental and physical challenges will be a life-changing experience.

 Alison Wannell from Bradford on Avon, Jeremy Reynolds from London, Justin Coleman from Leicester and Toby Gould from London will start this epic journey in The Canaries and finish it in Antigua, some 3000 miles away.
 It’s a journey that will take between 40 and 90 days as the crew row in pairs in two hour shifts around the clock.

 Before they can undertake this epic journey, they need some more oars.
 One new pair to be precise.
 Oars take a heavy battering from the huge seas the crew will encounter, and it’s a condition of the race organisers that at least one pair of oars has yet to be used in anger before the journey starts.

 These things don’t come cheap, however, which is why the crew has launched this crowdfunder in the hope that people will help them raise the £600 they need to buy them and aid them getting to the start line in La Gomera in 2018.